GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 * converts all quotation marks and apostrophies to a standard single quote character U+0027 (also ASCII hex 27); and
 * strips all leading and trailing quotation marks from the term before processing begins.

-The following terms are returned unchanged as they are considered to be acronyms, identifiers or non-language terms that have a specific meaning:
+  Terms that match the following criteria (after stripping quotation marks   and possessive apostrophy "s") re returned unchanged as they are considered to be acronyms, identifiers or non-language terms that have a specific meaning:
-* terms that are in all-capitals, e.g. TSLA;
+  - terms that are in all-capitals, e.g. TSLA;
-* terms that contain any non-word characters (anything other than letters, apostrophes and hyphens), e.g. apple.com, alibaba:xnys.
+  - terms that contain any non-word characters (anything other than letters, apostrophes and hyphens), e.g. apple.com, alibaba:xnys

 Terms may be converted to lowercase before processing if stemming of the all-capitals terms is desired.
 Split terms that contain non-word characters to stem the term parts separately.

 ## Contributions

-Feel free to contribute to this project.
+Feel free to contribute to this project:

-If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/issues).
+* If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/issues).
-If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/pulls).
+* If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/pulls).

 This project is a supporting package for a revenue project that has priority call on resources, so please be patient if we don't respond immediately to issues or pull requests.